siangernlow/tp/docs/DeveloperGuide.md

 **MSS**

 1. User chooses to add a visit to the visits history list.
 2. VirusTracker requests for details of the visit in a specific format.
-3. User enters the required details (Person, Date, Location).
+3. User enters the required details.
 4. VirusTracker updates the visits list and adds the new visit.
-5. VirusTracker acknowledges and displays the added visit Use case ends.
+5. VirusTracker acknowledges and displays the added visit

+    Use case ends.

 **Extensions**

-* 2a.
+* 3a.
 The personId is invalid.

-         2a.1 VirusTracker prompts user for correct personId 2a.2 User re-enters details
+    * 2a1.
+VirusTracker prompts user for correct personId

-         2a.3 VirusTracker checks the personId
-         2a.1 - 2a.3 are repeated until the correct personId is provided 2a.4 VirusTracker updates the visits list and adds the new visit.
-         2a.5 VirusTracker acknowledges and displays the added visit Use case ends.
+      Use case resumes at step 3.

+* 3b.
+The locationId is invalid.

+    * 3b1.
+VirusTracker prompts user for correct locationId

+      Use case resumes at step 3.

-* 2b.
+* 3c.
 VirusTracker detects error in data format

-         2b.1 VirusTracker prompts user for correct personId 2b.2 User re-enters details
+    * 3c1.
+VirusTracker prompts user for correct data format

-         2b.3 VirusTracker checks the personId
-         2b.1 - 2b.3 are repeated until the correct personId is provided 2b.4 VirusTracker updates the visits list and adds the new visit.
-         2b.5 VirusTracker acknowledges and displays the added visit Use case ends
+      Use case resumes at step 3.

-* 2c.
-User wishes to cancel the add command
+* *a.
+At any time, User wishes to cancel the command

-         2c.1 User enters “Cancel”
+    * a1.
+User enters required details
-         2c.2 VirusTracker acknowledges and returns user to main page Use case ends
+    * a2.
+VirusTracker acknowledges and returns user to main page

+    Use case ends

 **UC02 - Delete visits by Date**